Hometap Reviews

 What fees does Hometap charge?

 Hometap charges a processing fee equal to 4.5% of the investment amount, up to $20,000.
-It doesn’t charge other direct fees, but it deducts third-party fees from the amount you receive.
-These can include appraisal, closing, title and government filing fees.
+It doesn’t charge other upfront fees, but it deducts third-party costs from the amount you receive.
+These costs can include appraisal, closing, title and government filing fees.

 Third-party fees vary based on the specific investment transaction, including your state, county, property details and investment amount.